TomHedges/onboarding/README.md

 # Onboarding

-This document aims to outlines some areas of interest when onboarding as a front-end developer at Just Giving.
+This document aims to outlines some areas of interest when onboarding as a front-end developer at Just Giving for the Fundraising team.

 ## Slack groups